Camphora officinarum: Description

 The leaves have a glossy, waxy appearance and smell of camphor when crushed.
-In spring, it produces bright green foliage with masses of small white flowers.
+In spring, it produces bright green foliage with masses of very small white fragrant flowers from which its common namesake "smells good tree" in Chinese 香樟 xiang zhang was given.
 It produces clusters of black, berry-like fruit around 1 cm in diameter.
 Its pale bark is very rough and fissured vertically.